Library & Learning Services

 Once you understand how to reference, you can use a referencing tool to help you collect references as you use them and then create a reference list (or bibliography) that you can insert at the end of your work.

-The referencing tool we recommend is ZoteroBib.
+The quick referencing tool we recommend is ZoteroBib.
 In ZoteroBib, you can:

 - create references simply by entering an ISBN, URL, DOI or title;

-- see your references formatted in the correct style by choosing your Referencing Style from the drop-down menu;
+- see your references formatted in the correct style by searching for and choosing your Referencing Style from the drop-down menu;

-- keep adding references as you go to build your reference list (or bibliography) and then copy it into the end of your assignment;
+- add references to build your reference list (or bibliography) and then copy it into the end of your assignment;

-- create a link to the reference list so you can come back to it later and continue.
+- create a URL to the reference list so you can come back to it later and continue editing it

 You should always check the accuracy of references produced using a referencing tool.
 Refer to the Referencing Guides to help you.